hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

-# Process large files in Autonomous Database and Kafka with Oracle Cloud Data Flow
+# Process large files in Autonomous Database and Kafka with Oracle Cloud Infrastructure Data Flow

 ## Introduction

-Oracle Cloud Data Flow is a managed service for the great open-source project named Apache Spark.
-Basically, with Spark you can use it for massive processing files, streaming and database operations.
-There is a lot of applications you can build with a very high scalable processing.
-Spark can scale and use clustered machines to paralellize jobs with a minimum of configuration and hard-work.
+Oracle Cloud Infrastructure (OCI) Data Flow is a fully managed service for running Apache Spark ™ applications.
+Data Flow is used for processing large files, streaming, database operations, and you can build a lot of applications with very high scalable processing.
+Apache Spark can scale and use clustered machines to parallelize jobs with minimum configuration.

-Using Spark as a managed service (Data Flow), you can add many scalable services to multiply the power of cloud processing and this tutorial shows you how to use:
+Using Apache Spark as a managed service (Data Flow), you can add many scalable services to multiply the power of cloud processing and this tutorial shows you how to use:

 - Object Storage: As low-cost and scalable a file repository
-- Autonomous: As a scalable Database in the cloud
+- Autonomous Database: As a scalable Database in the cloud
 - Streaming: As a high scalable Kafka managed service

 ![dataflow-use-case.png](./images/dataflow-use-case.png?raw=true)

 In this tutorial, you can see the most common activities used to process large files, querying database and merge/join the data to form another table in memory.
-You can write this massive data into your database and in a Kafka queue.
-Everything with a very low-cost and high effective performance.
+You can write this massive data into your database and in a Kafka queue with very low-cost and high performance.

 ## Objectives